 The UR-700 project was not jump-started until the second half of 1967.
-On November 17, 1967, the Soviet government signed a decree #1070-363, approving a project code-named Galaktika (or Galaxy).
+On November 17, 1967, the Soviet government signed a decree No. 1070-363, approving a project code-named Galaktika (or Galaxy).
 It called for further development of the UR-700 project within one year.
-Chelomei reportedly had little hope for beating Americans to the Moon at that point.
-(87) At the time, the implementation of the UR-700 project was estimated in six-seven years.
+Chelomei had little hope of beating Americans to the Moon at that point.
+(87) At the time, the implementation of the UR-700 project was estimated in six or seven years.
 (78)

-At the same time, the development of the RD-270 engine, the most crucial element of the UR-700 rocket, reached a testing stage.
-From October 1967 and until July 1969, Glushko's collective conducted 27 short-term test firings of 22 experimental versions of the RD-270 engines.
+At the same time, the development of the RD-270 engine, led by a veteran of the R-7 project Anatoly Daron, the most crucial element of the UR-700 rocket, reached a testing stage.
+From October 1967 and until July 1969, Glushko's team conducted 27 short-term test firings of 22 experimental versions of the RD-270 engines.
 Three engines fired twice and one engine was tested three times.
 In nine of these tests the engines performed flawlessly.
 (113)

-According to the new configuration, the UR-700 rocket was now equipped with the six boosters on the first stage clustered on three axis around three boosters of the second stage.
+According to the latest design, the UR-700 rocket was equipped with six boosters on the first stage clustered on three axis around three boosters of the second stage.
 Each booster of both stages was equipped with a single RD-270 engine, which in combination with three engines of the second stage would generate 5,760 tons of thrust during the liftoff.
-The UR-700 would send LK-700 lunar lander for direct descent on the surface of the Moon.
+The UR-700 would send the LK-700 lunar lander on a direct descent to the surface of the Moon.

-The new design of the UR-700 matched the configuration of the flame ducts of the launch complex for the N-1 rocket.
-As result the facilities for the N-1 rocket in Baikonur could now be used for the launches of both N-1 and UR-700 rocket.
-However, the use of different propellants on the two vehicles still required the consideration of the entirely new launch complex for the UR-700.
-The resulting design of the launch complex developed by the Department 15 at KBOM featured two launch pads separated 1,500 meters from each other and the command post located 5,000 meters from the pads.
+The new design of the UR-700 matched the configuration of the flame ducts of the launch complex for the N1 rocket.
+As result the facilities for the N1 rocket in Baikonur could now be used for the launches of both N1 and UR-700 rocket.
+However, the use of different propellants on the two vehicles still required to consider an entirely new launch complex for the UR-700.
+The final design of the launch complex developed by Department 15 at KBOM featured two launch pads separated by 1,500 meters and a command post located 5,000 meters from the pads.